 I’ve used my experiences at restaurants to make my own dishes more tasty and even invent my own eclectic creations.
 But good food and good friends in the city often equate to good times and fellowship.

 I have listed on each city’s page all the restaurants that I’ve visited at some point.
-I am also including shorter lists of those places I’ve visited in other cities as I travel a lot for work, particularly to Washington DC.
+I am also including shorter lists of those places I’ve visited in other cities as I travel a lot for work.
 I’ll try and write reviews of the venues as I can, and will definitely make it a point to review my experiences when I visit another place.

 Venues on each city’s page are listed by restaurant name, type of food and neighbourhood.
 I’ll fill in summaries as I have time.